 Investment Banking Industry Scholars (IBIS)

-The IBIS program is a career program offered through the W. P. Carey School of Business dedicated to educating students on the investment banking industry.
+IBIS is a hands-on career program offered through the W. P. Carey Department of Finance, dedicated to educating undergraduate students on the inner workings of the investment banking industry.
+Motivated students who engage with IBIS prepare them for high-powered Wall Street banking and investment firms.
+Students from all backgrounds are highly encouraged to participate.

 IBIS Course Description:

-• Analyze the functions of the “banking” business (corporate finance advisory, M&A, debt and equity capital markets), the “sales and trading” business (client-related sales and trading and proprietary trading) and other investment banking-related businesses (e.g., asset management, hedge funds, private equity, venture capital).
+- Analyze the functions of other investment banking-related businesses (e.g., asset management, hedge funds, private equity, and venture capital)

-• Review new, innovative Wall Street securities, instruments and advisory products.
+- Review innovative Wall Street securities, instruments, and advisory products

 Typical student profile